headwinds/clojure-shed/lessons/lesson-2-clojure-postgresql/README.md

 heroku open
 ```

-Then open your browser whatever url it created ie: https://glacial-badlands-20785.herokuapp.com/
+Then open your browser to whatever url it created ie: https://glacial-badlands-20785.herokuapp.com/

 ## Inspiration